davidrusu/sketches/README.md

 # sketches
-Program sketches, mostly written using some variant of processin
+Program sketches, mostly written using some variant of processing